 •helpful case studies and examples of professional decision making from experienced adult safeguarding practitioners;

 •top tips and models to enable confident application of knowledge to practice;

 •tools for reflection to extend the practitioner’s development.

-Human Rights: the principles that inform adult safeguarding
+Human Rights: the principles which inform adult safeguarding;

 Definitions: Adults in need of care and support, harm and eligibility;

 Part 2: Adult Safeguarding Practice;